Modifier letter

 A modifier letter, in the Unicode Standard, is a letter or symbol typically written next to another letter that it modifies in some way.

 They generally function like diacritics, changing the sound-values of the letter it is next to (usually the letter preceding it but sometimes the following letter instead).
+However, unlike diacritics, they do not combine with the character that they modify, but instead are displayed as separate characters on their own, such as subscripts or superscripts.

-Like combining marks, they are often used in technical phonetic transcriptional systems to make phonetic distinctions.
+Like combining characters, they are often used in technical phonetic transcriptional systems to make phonetic distinctions.